Large smoke cloud sucked into Hurricane Paulette, changing the properties of cloud bands.

 Perhaps also unique to this hurricane season is the joint view on six storms in one full-disc satellite view on 14 September 2020.

 The last four storms of the season were Zeta, Eta, Theta and Iota.
-Zeta, Eta and Iota stayed in the western part of the basin, while Theta formed in cooler waters further North and moved East over the Azores, see Theta case study.
+Zeta, Eta and Iota stayed in the western part of the basin, while Theta formed in cooler waters further North and moved East over the Azores.

 Hurricane Iota was the 30th and final named storm of the Atlantic Hurricane season.
 This was the second major hurricane to form in November, following Storm Eta.
-The storm formed over relatively warm waters which enabled the storm's intensification as it moved west, see Iota case study.
+The storm formed over relatively warm waters (29 degrees) which enabled the storm's intensification as it moved west.

 At the same time, Hurricane Epsilon moved northwards and entered the polar jet stream region.
-Curved band pattern in Figure 3, looking like and artist's impression of a big ocean wave, is seen through the Airmass RGB imagery.
-Compared are GOES-16 and Meteosat-11 views at the moment when the center of the system was just half way between two satellites (longitude-wise, at 37.6 deg West).
+Curved band pattern in Figure 8, looking like and artist's impression of a big ocean wave, is seen through the Airmass RGB imagery.
+Compared are GOES-16 and Meteosat-11 views at the moment when the center of the system was just halfway between two satellites (longitude-wise, at 37.6 deg West).

 The Meteosat-11 Airmass RGB animation in Figure 9 shows very fast advection of the system eastwards in main zonal stream, with limited relative rotation around the centre of the system.
 It subsequently disintegrated from its original spiral shape (with the introduction of cold and dry Arctic air from the back side of the storm), ending post-tropical transition.